-The Fourth of July can be a miserable day for dogs in the United States.
-The fireworks celebrations make scaredy-cats out of many canines.
+The Fourth of July and New Year's Eve can be miserable days for dogs in the United States.
+Why?
+One word: Fireworks.
+The loud celebrations can make scaredy-cats out of many canines.

 That's because dogs, like humans, are hardwired to be afraid of sudden, loud noises.
 It is what keeps them safe.
 Some dogs, though, take that fear to the extreme with panting, howling, pacing, whining, hiding, trembling and even self-injury or escape.
 But, unlike humans, dogs don't know that the fanfare on the Fourth is not a threat.
 Dogs hear the fireworks and process it as if their world is under siege.